OWASP/samm/v2.0/summit-201810-Minneapolis/SAMM2 marketing and promotion.md

 * Publish book on several channels (leanpub, amazon, …)
 * Merchandise (t-shirts, cups, stickers, …)
 * Friendly adopters, case studies (SAMM champions :-) )
+* reach out and add logos of organisations using SAMM to the website

 <!--